-- 3.8 It is important to point out that these figures include both voluntary resignations and compulsory redundancy/terminations.
-This authority's figure also includes redundancy and compulsory terminations but more significantly it includes employees leaving due to the expiry of fixed term contracts. - 3.9 Evidence suggests that turnover rates within the UK have been pretty stable for the last few years, and have gradually declined.
-This mirrors the pattern within this authority with the exception of last year. - 3.10 All leavers at the authority are offered the opportunity of an exit interview and most do use this opportunity to express their general satisfaction with the authority and their post and to say how much they have enjoyed their time at Ribble Valley.
+- 3.6 Data from the Chartered Institute of Personnel and Development's annual recruitment and retention surveys has previously been included for comparison against the authority's turnover figures.
+However, the CIPD have stopped producing data in a comparable format. - 3.7 All leavers at the authority are offered the opportunity of an exit interview and most do use this opportunity to express their general satisfaction with the authority and their post and to say how much they have enjoyed their time at Ribble Valley.
 However, it is apparent from these interviews that the main reasons for staff leaving continue to be: - 1.
-Career progression; - 2. improved rates of pay. - 3.11 With regard to opportunities for career progression, the authority has a relatively flat structure and has limited scope to offer opportunities for career development.
+Career progression; - 2. improved rates of pay. - 3.8 With regard to opportunities for career progression, the authority has a relatively flat structure and has limited scope to offer opportunities for career development.
 Training and development of staff is something which the authority encourages despite the fact that it can lead to staff seeking out opportunities at other organisations.
 As well as qualification training, we offer day courses and other training opportunities.
-The authority does safeguard investment in qualification training by requiring employees to sign a training contract, which ties them into paying back 75% of the course fees if they leave within one year of completing the qualification.
-However, we do try to offer opportunities to broaden skills and experience by moving departments or changing roles not necessarily by going higher up the authority. - 3.12 With regard to salary levels and rates of pay, we now have a more scientific approach to salary levels following job evaluation.
+The authority does however safeguard investment in qualification training by requiring employees to sign a training contract, which ties them into paying back 75% of the course fees if they leave within one year of completing the qualification, or 50% of the course fees if they leave within two years of completing the qualification.
+We also try to offer opportunities to broaden skills and experience by moving departments or changing roles not necessarily by going higher up the authority. - 3.9 With regard to salary levels and rates of pay, we now have a more scientific approach to salary levels following job evaluation.
 We are aware of salary levels within other neighbouring authorities and generally salaries have a greater impact on our ability to recruit staff rather than to retain them.
 All posts are on a grade which allows progression through an incremental scale usually made up of 4 spinal column points or increments.
-Staff also have a formal opportunity to have their job description reviewed each year as part of the appraisal process. - 3.13 It is important to point out that salary is only one element of the total remuneration package and as a local authority we continue to offer other benefits such as training, flexible working hours, and the Local Government Pension Scheme.
-We are continuously reviewing and introducing policies, which enable employees to achieve a good work life balance.
+Staff also have a formal opportunity to have their job description reviewed each year as part of the appraisal process.

-- 3.14 As part of the Equality Act 2010, we are now required to publish detailed data on our workforce profile.
+- 3.10 It is important to point out that salary is only one element of the total remuneration package and as a local authority we continue to offer other benefits such as training, flexible working hours, and the Local Government Pension Scheme.
+We are continuously reviewing and introducing policies, which enable employees to achieve a good work life balance. - 3.11 As part of the Equality Act 2010, we are now required to publish detailed data on our workforce profile.
 This includes much more detailed information about staff turnover and about those joining or leaving the authority than has previously been collected.
-The collation of this more detailed information should help us more easily identify trends and any potential issues. - 3.15 It can also be said that it is healthy to have a certain amount of movement within an authority as it offers a chance for promotion/development and the opportunity to review posts.
-In recent years, the abolition of the default retirement age and the economic climate particularly the lack of job security are also believed to have an impact on staff turnover rates.
+The collation of this more detailed information should help us more easily identify trends and any potential issues. - 3.12 It can also be said that it is healthy to have a certain amount of movement within an authority as it offers a chance for promotion/development and the opportunity to review posts.
+In recent years, the abolition of the default retirement age and the economic climate particularly the lack of job security are also believed to have had an impact on staff turnover rates.

-5 RISK ASSESSMENT
+4 RISK ASSESSMENT